LeeStevens318/shopify-recormendations-by-metafield/README.md

 For example, we will use a main product and available accessories for that product:

  * Go into each main product and set the metafield value
- * Now add that value to each accessory product this will make it show on the main product
+ * Now add that value as a `Tag` on each accessory product this will make it show on the main product